 Value data is taken from either:

-an annual benefit statement (A B S) provided to the member within the last 13 months, even if the value in the A B S was calculated more than 13 months ago, or
+an annual benefit statement (A B S) provided to the member within the last 13 months.
+If the values in the statement are from a calculation performed beyond the last 12 months see - TPR Example of green breaches, or

-a calculation performed for the member within the last 12 months, whether or not the calculation was done in response to an earlier view request.
+a calculation performed for the member within the last 12 months, whether the calculation was done in response to an earlier view request.

 Value data represents the value of the member’s pension benefits calculated without regard to possible increases in earnings: